 When you look at the return time plot for any of our climate attribution studies, such as the weather@home 2014 UK Flooding experiment, the results are presented as a return time plot with two curves – blue and green, plus some light green dots:

-All the dots of the same dark colour (blue or green) belong to an ensemble with identical climate conditions: dark blue is the winter as observed; dark green is the “world that might have been” without man-made climate change.
+All the dots of the same dark colour (blue or green) belong to an ensemble of climate models with identical climate conditions.
+In this example, dark blue is the winter as observed; dark green is the “world that might have been” without man-made climate change.